Location of zeros of non-trivial positive supersolutions to Schr\"odinger equations: Irreducibility and Feynman-Kac formula

-\begin{remark} Since it is known that the Green function for $(\Delta^\alpha)_{|D}$ is strictly positive (see e.g. \cite{Grzywny}), from the above lemma it follows that for any open set $D\subset \BR^d$ and $\alpha\in (0,1)$, $(\Delta^\alpha)_{|D}$ is irreducible.
+\begin{remark} Since it is known that the Green function for $(\Delta^\alpha)_{|D}$ is strictly positive (see e.g. \cite{Grzywny}), it follows from the above lemma that for any open set $D\subset \BR^d$ and $\alpha\in (0,1)$, the semigroup generated by $(\Delta^\alpha)_{|D}$ is irreducible.
 Notice that this is not true for the classical Dirichlet Laplacian, because by \cite{Ramaswamy}, $\Delta_{|D}$ is irreducible if and only if $D$ is finely-connected. \end{remark}

-\begin{remark} Let $(\EE,D(\EE))$ be a regular symmetric Dirichlet form on $L^2(E;m)$.
+\begin{remark} Let $(\EE,\mathfrak D(\EE))$ be a regular symmetric Dirichlet form on $L^2(E;m)$.
 If $E$ is finely-connected, then $(T_t)_{t\ge 0}$ is irreducible (see \cite{Ramaswamy}).
-If $\EE$ is local (i.e. $\EE(u,v)=0$ for any $u,v\in D(\EE)$ such supp$[u]\cap$supp$[v]=\emptyset$), then $(T_t)_{t\ge 0}$ is irreducible if and only if $E$ is finely-connected (see \cite{Ramaswamy}). \end{remark}
+If $\EE$ is local (i.e. $\EE(u,v)=0$ for any $u,v\in \mathfrak D(\EE)$ such supp$[u]\cap$supp$[v]=\emptyset$), then $(T_t)_{t\ge 0}$ is irreducible if and only if $E$ is finely-connected (see \cite{Ramaswamy}). \end{remark}

-\begin{lemma} Let $\nu$ be a nontrivial positive smooth measure on $E$ and $(T_t)_{t\ge 0}$ be irreducible.
+\begin{lemma} Let $\nu$ be a non-trivial positive smooth measure on $E$ and $(T_t)_{t\ge 0}$ be irreducible.
 Then for every $x\in E$,